rnd195/marp-community-themes/theme/gradient.md

 aliases: ["/gradient"]
 ---

 This theme is based on the `default` Marp theme.
-The background on each slide is a colorful gradient.
+The background on each slide is a colorful diagonal gradient—either shades of blue or pink to light green.
 As the main font, the [Inter](https://github.com/rsms/inter) font family is used.
-For more, see the screenshots below.

 # Screenshots